-IEO as fundraising practice emerged in 2018.
-It has evolved from ICO as another option of crowdfunding, where Initial Exchange Offering (IEO) serving as an intermediary between contributors and projects.
+The Initial Coin Offering practice emerged in 2018.
+It has evolved from ICO as another option of crowdfunding, where Initial Exchange Offering (IEO) serves as an intermediary between contributors and projects.

-The IEO is administered by a cryptocurrency exchange on behalf of a token issuer.
+On behalf of a token issuer, a cryptocurrency exchange administer an IEO.
 A token issuer in his turn is a new venture that is creating a cryptocurrency as an asset class to raise much-needed capital.

 At the moment, the crypto community is getting ready for the IEO gold rush.
-Excited investors are looking to make a quick profit; willing to invest money, sometimes, however, without understanding the IEO fundamentals.
-Despite that, it continues attracting more enthusiast due to its ability to bring high profits.
-This is a result of a few factors.
+Excited investors are looking to make a quick profit; willing to invest money.
+However, sometimes without understanding the IEO fundamentals.
+Nevertheless, it continues attracting more enthusiast due to its ability to bring high profits.
+If you are interested in this new type of crowdfunding, then read AtoZ Markets IEO guide first.

+Is IEO profitable?
 The global crypto exchange Binance held the first successful IEO in 2019.
-Back then the San Francisco-based internet technology company BitTorrent Inc.had raised around $ 7.1 million when selling 50 billion of its tokens on the Binance Launchpad platform.
+Back then the San Francisco-based internet technology company BitTorrent Inc. had raised around $ 7.1 million.
+When selling 50 billion of its tokens on the Binance Launchpad platform.

 As per media reports, in just 14 minutes, BitTorrent managed to raise $ 7.12 million.
 Since the beginning of 2019, at least 5 crypto exchanges have decided to conduct IEOs on their platforms.
-The success of Binance has encouraged many crypto companies to follow Launchpad footsteps, and this trend can certainly be observed in the foreseeable future.
+The success of Binance has encouraged many crypto companies to follow Launchpad footsteps, such as the IEO of Bitfinex.
+Hence, this trend can certainly be observed in the foreseeable future.

-Driving forces of the IEOs and their profits
+Driving forces behind Initial Coin Offerings and their profits

 New digital assets with small capitalization (market capitalization of less than $ 100 million) are highly reflective and are due to two key variables: the volume of the exchange (ExVol) and market capitalization (MCAP).